MarinaCamachoSanz/FinalGradeProject/README.md

 Bachelor’s Degree in Bioinformatics (UPF-UPC-UB-UAB)
 Author: Marina Camacho Sanz
 #
 In this document a numered brief description of the aim of each main script in this repository can be found.
-Firstly, 0 and 1 contains the Main Manuscript and Suplementary materials respectively.
-From 2 to 15 pre-processing steps.
-15 and 16 disease modeling.
-Results 17.
-18-20 plots.
+Document files (.pdf) 0 and 1 contain the Main Manuscript and Suplementary materials.
+Files from 2 to 15 corresponds to pre-processing steps which are in bash (.sh), as jupyter notebooks (.ipynb) or R scripts (.R).
+Then, 15 and 16 the disease modeling files in python (.py) and the retrieved results in the 17 (a folder).
+Finally from 18 to 2, the R scripts (.R) for plotting the results for analysis and interpretation can be found.

 0. CAMACHO_MARINA_Main_Manuscript.pdf